A dangerous coronavirus variant is wreaking havoc in parts of Europe. Experts fear US could be next - Local News 8

 Just under half of the country’s 65 and older population — 49.8% — are fully vaccinated and more than seven out of 10 seniors in the US have received at least one dose, the data shows.

+As for Pfizer’s trial reportedly showing 100% efficacy of its vaccine in children ages 12-15, a vaccine expert said that assuming the FDA authorizes expanded use, he could see that age range begin to get vaccinated this year.

+“I think there is some urgency to try to do this by the fall (for school reopenings), and so I think over the summer, I wouldn’t be surprised if we started seeing adolescents get vaccinated,” Dr. Peter Hotez, co-director of the Center for Vaccine Development at Texas Children’s Hospital, told CNN Wednesday.

-Older, higher-risk groups were prioritized in the vaccine rollout nationwide.
-By now, all 50 states have expanded — or planning to expand — vaccine eligibility to everyone 16 and up.
+Older, higher-risk groups initially were prioritized in the vaccine rollout nationwide.
+But now, more than a dozen states have opened vaccine eligibility to everyone 16 and older, and every other state has announced plans to do so by at least May 1.

-Pfizer’s Covid-19 vaccine is the only one available for use by people who are 16 and older, while the Moderna and Johnson & Johnson vaccines are restricted to people 18 and older.
+Pfizer’s COVID-19 vaccine is the only one available for people 16 and older, while the Moderna and Johnson & Johnson vaccines are restricted to people 18 and older.

-Arkansas was the latest state to announce that vaccine eligibility in the state has now expanded to anyone 16 and older.
+Pfizer is conducting a Phase 1/2/3 study of its vaccine in children ages 6 months to 11 years, and results are expected by the end of the year.

+Moderna also is testing its COVID-19 vaccine in adolescents and children: One trial in children ages 12-17, and another for 6 months to 11 years.

 Comments